hazelcast/hazelcast-jet/site/docs/architecture/distributed-computing.md

 description: How Jet runs the data pipeline.
 ---

-## Introduction

-Jet models the data processing job as a pipeline.
-The pipeline consists of stages and each stage (except sources) accepts the events from upstream stages, processes the events, and passes the transformed events to the downstream stage.
-Jet creates multiple tasklets (also called coroutine) for each stage to parallelize the processing.
-Data is transferred among tasklets of subsequent stages using various routing strategies.
-Ordering of events depends on the selected strategy.

-The default strategy is round-robin.
-This means that an event emitted by the upstream tasklet can be routed to any tasklet of consecutive downstream stage.
-This strategy helps with shaping the data traffic by evenly distributing the data flow among processors.
-We get the best performance with it.
-However, it is not possible to preserve the event ordering with this round-robin data transfer strategy.
-Events can be processed in order that doesn't match the source.

-After enabling the `preserveOrder` property of the pipeline, Jet prevents the events reordering to happen.
-To prevent reordering, Jet isolates the parallel data paths coming out of the source and it applies a restriction to the data flow.
-The most important effect of this restriction is the inability to increase tasklet parallelism while advancing the stages.
-Since this applies from the source, we can say that the source parallelism affects the parallelism of all pipeline stages.
-For example, if you have a non-partitioned source that Jet accesses with a single processor, the entire pipeline may have a parallelism of 1.
-Jet is still allowed to increase the parallelism at the point where you introduce a new groupingKey or explicitly rebalance the data flow.

 ## Core DAG Planner

+The Pipeline API models the data processing job as a pipeline which consists of stages.
+Every processing stage accepts the events from upstream stages, processes them, and passes the results to the downstream stage.
+To run a pipeline, Jet transforms it into the Core DAG.
+The top-level component that does this is called the Planner.

 In the [Concepts: DAG](/docs/concepts/dag) section we used this pipeline as an example: